 A public meeting was held on 27 June 2019 in Dalkeith to discuss the possibility of introducing a residential parking scheme.
-At this meeting the prospect of possible charges were outlined as well as an explanation of how the scheme would work if there was sufficient demand in favour.
+At the meeting possible charges and an explanation of how the scheme would work if there was sufficient demand.

-- 2.2 At the meeting it was agreed to undertake a public consultation to determine if there was favourable demand for a residents parking scheme and whether residents were willing to pay an annual fee for a permit. - 2.3 Consultations letters (Appendix A) along with a questionnaire (Appendix B) and a consultation area map (Appendix C) were issued out to 1,495 addresses in central Dalkeith on 11 September 2019 with a final return date of 28 October 2019 notified. - 2.4 Residents in the consultation area had the option of returning the questionnaire by pre-paid post or by filling in the questionnaire online. - 2.5 A total of 284 valid postal questionnaire responses were received and a total of 106 valid online responses were received.
-The number of responses (390) equates to 26%. - 2.6 The Council had indicated an on-street permit cost of £75 for the first car permit and £100 for a second.
-As an alternative it was also suggested to provide car park permits in either St Andrew's Street or North Wynd Car Park at a cost of £50 for the first permit and £75 for the second.
+- 2.2 At the meeting it was agreed to undertake a public consultation to determine if there was demand for residents parking and whether residents were willing to pay an annual fee for a permit. - 2.3 Consultations letters (Appendix A) along with a questionnaire (Appendix B) and a consultation area map (Appendix C) were posted out to 1495 addresses in central Dalkeith on 11 September 2019 with a final return date of 28 October 2019. - 2.4 At total of 1495 letters were posted out to residents within the consultation area.
+Residents were given the choice of returning the questionnaire by pre-paid post or by filling in the questionnaire online. - 2.5 A total of 284 valid postal questionnaire responses were received and a total of 106 valid online responses were received.
+The number of responses (390) equates to 26% of the number of letters sent out. - 2.6 The Council had suggested at the public meeting and in the letters sent to residents, an on-street permit cost of £75 for the first permit and £100 for the second.
+As an alternative it was also suggested to provide car park permits in either St Andrews Street or North Wynd Car Park at a cost of £50 for the first permit and £75 for the second.

 - 2.7 Of the 390 postal and online responses received, a total of 87 households were willing to pay for a parking permit.
 43 residents were willing to pay for an on street parking permit.
-2 residents were willing to pay for a car park permit in either St Andrew's Street or North Wynd Car Park and 42 residents were willing to pay for either an on street or a car park parking permit. - 2.8 It is assumed that the 74% of residents that did not respond by letter or online were not interested in establishing a residents parking scheme in Dalkeith. - 2.9 Based on the results received, only six streets had over 3 residents that were willing to pay for a residents parking permit.
-Details of the six streets and the residents' preferences are shown in the table below:
+2 residents were willing to pay for a car park permit in either St Andrews Street or North Wynd Car Park and 42 residents were willing to pay for either an on street or a car park parking permit. - 2.8 It is assumed that the 74% of residents that did not respond by letter or online were not interested in a residents parking scheme in Dalkeith. - 2.9 Based on the results received, only six streets had over 3 residents that were willing to pay for a residents parking permit.
+Details of the six streets and the resident's preferences are shown in the table below: